 See Exporting a Blueprint Package to get more information about how to create these packages.

 Note: When exporting a package, the complete zip file is exported.
 However, when preparing the zip file for import, you can change the contents of the package zip file.
-For instance, you can export a blueprint to generate a package, but remove the Topologies folder from the zip file so that only the resources and data model will be imported.
+For instance, you can export a blueprint to generate a package, but remove the Topologies folder from the zip file so that only the resources and data model will be imported, or you can add more resource drivers to the Resource Drivers folder from other exports.

 To import a package use either one of the following: